 1. ✦ Attend a Luau

-Not many people travel all the way to Hawaii without attending the quintessential luau.
-The traditional feast typically has music accompanied by dance and, of course, no shortage of food.
-The Feast of Lele in Lahaina puts on one of the few luaus in Maui that is not a buffet (that’s primarily why I chose that one and the backdrop wasn’t too shabby either).
+Not many people travel all the way to Hawaii without attending a quintessential Maui luau.
+The traditional feast typically has music accompanied by dance, and no shortage of food.
+The Feast of Lele in Lahaina puts on one of the few luaus in Maui that is not a buffet (that’s primarily why I chose that one!).
 Though another popular choice is Old Lahaina.

 2. ✧ Go Whale Watching